abhsrivastava/abhsrivastava.github.io/_posts/2018-11-3-Hangman-Game-Using-ZIO.md

 }
 ```

-So now we need a long list of words from which we will randomly pick a word which our player has to guess.
+We need a long list of words from which we will randomly pick a word which our player has to guess.
 For this I have put a [words.txt][5] file in my github repo which has 999 words.
 You can add/remove words as you like.
 You have to put this file in the src/resources folder.
 We need to load the contents of this file in a List and then we'll randomly pick items from this list

 ```scala